Hillsboro Stadium: History

 The stadium cost $7.5 million to build, and opened in August 1999; the entire sports complex cost $10 million to build, with funding from the city and the Ronler Acres urban renewal district.
 The first high school football game at Hillsboro Stadium was on September 17, 1999, when Century played Oregon City.
 Previously, Century had used Hare Field after the school opened in 1997, sharing that stadium with Hillsboro and Glencoe high schools.

 In 2000, the facility was expanded to increase the seating capacity from 4,000 to the current 7,000 plus.
 An additional 3,000 temporary seats were added at that time as well to accommodate the Portland State football team.
 The team used Hillsboro Stadium in 2000 when Civic Stadium (now Providence Park) was being renovated.
 Portland's Central Catholic High School also played their home games at the stadium that season as well.
 In May 2001, the University of Oregon Ducks held their annual spring football game at the stadium, which included future NFL quarterbacks Joey Harrington and Jason Fife.

-In October 2005, Hillsboro Stadium hosted a college football game between Southern Oregon University (SOU) and Pacific Lutheran University (PLU) in a neutral site contest between the NCAA Division III PLU and NAIA SOU.
+In October 2005, Hillsboro Stadium hosted a neutral-site college football game between NAIA Southern Oregon University and NCAA Division III Pacific Lutheran University.
 During the 2007 season, Pacific University’s baseball and softball teams used the stadium while their new facility was being built in Forest Grove.
 In June 2008, the opening ceremonies of the Special Olympics Oregon Summer Games were held at the facility.

 In 2008, the stadium hosted a regular season game between the Philadelphia Barrage and the New Jersey Pride of Major League Lacrosse (MLL) on August 9.
 New Jersey won the game with attendance totaling 3,687 people.
 Hillsboro Stadium is mentioned as the likely home of any MLL team that may be awarded to or relocate to Portland.
 The annual Les Schwab Bowl for high school football all stars was played at the stadium since 2009.